yahoo/bgjs/BGforLLMs-Core.md

 ## Fundamental Concepts

-### Resources (Data Containers)
+### Signals (Data Containers)
-Resources are reactive containers that hold data and track when it changes.
+Signals are reactive containers that hold data and track when it changes.

 **Two Types:**

-1. **State Resources:** Persistent data that changes over time
+1. **State Signals:** Persistent data that changes over time
    - Always contain data (cannot be null/undefined)
    - Persist between events
    - Example: user profile, current score, configuration settings

-2. **Moment Resources:** Events that happen at specific moments
+2. **Event Signals:** Events that happen at specific moments
    - May contain data payload or be empty
    - Do not persist (reset after each event)
    - Example: button clicks, network responses, timer events

 **Key Properties:**
-- `.value` - Current contents (State only)
+- `.value` - Current contents
 - `.justUpdated` - True if updated in current event
-- `.event` - Reference to current event with timestamp
+- `.moment` - Reference to current moment with timestamp
 - `.trace` - Value from beginning of current event (before updates)

 ### Behaviors (Reactive Code Blocks)
-Behaviors are units of logic that respond to resource changes.
+Behaviors are units of logic that respond to signal changes.

 **Three Parts:**
-1. **Demands:** Resources the behavior reads from (input dependencies)
+1. **Dependencies:** Signals the behavior reads from (input dependencies)
-2. **Supplies:** Resources the behavior writes to (outputs)
+2. **Supplies:** Signals the behavior writes to (outputs)
 3. **Runs:** Imperative code block that executes

 **Key Rules:**
-- Never called directly - only triggered by resource updates
+- Never called directly - only triggered by signal updates
 - Must declare all dependencies explicitly
 - Run in topologically sorted order (dependency graph)
-- Can only update resources they supply
+- Can only update signals they supply
-- Can access `.value` of demanded or supplied resources
+- Can access `.value` of dependent or supplied signals

 ### Extents (Lifecycle Containers)
-Extents are classes that group related behaviors and resources with shared lifetimes.
+Extents are classes that group related behaviors and signals with shared lifetimes.

 **Purpose:**
 - Organize components logically (like classes in OOP)
 - Manage creation/destruction of related elements
-- Provide factory methods for resources and behaviors
+- Provide factory methods for signals and behaviors
 - Handle dynamic graph modifications

-**Built-in Resources:**
+**Built-in Signals:**
-- `addedToGraph` - Moment that fires when extent is added
+- `addedToGraph` - Signal that fires when extent is added
-- Useful for initialization side effects
+- Useful for initialization effects

 ### Graph (Central Orchestrator)
 The Graph manages the entire reactive system.